 With plans for dining and office and residential space realized, PlayhouseSquare has turned its focus to a long-held ambition: the creation of a stunning, iconic identity to position PlayhouseSquare as a vibrant destination now and for years to come.

-When the Palace Theatre opened in 1922, the Keith Building (in which it’s located) was the tallest building in downtown Cleveland.
+When the Palace Theatre (now Connor Palace) opened in 1922, the Keith Building (in which it’s located) was the tallest building in downtown Cleveland.
 The “stick-built” sign on top of the building was the largest electrical sign in the world.
 Our new retro sign is a nod to our 1920s-era roots, evoking the feel of the Keith Building sign.
-Rising to a height of 44 feet, the retro sign features 9-foot tall letters and 3-inch LED bulbs.
-Spanning the Cowell & Hubbard and Woolworth buildings near East 13th Street and Euclid Avenue, the retro sign will cast its glow over Star Plaza.
+Rising to a height of 44 feet, the retro sign features 9-foot tall letters and 3-inch LED bulbs, and changes color for holidays, KeyBank Broadway Series shows and local sporting events.
+Spanning the Cowell & Hubbard and Woolworth buildings near East 13th Street and Euclid Avenue, the retro sign casts its glow over U.S. Bank Plaza.

 The perfect place for casual meetings, relaxation and entertainment, Star Plaza, now U.S. Bank Plaza, has been refreshed with a permanent stage for concerts, lectures and more; new lighting and sound system; a cozy fire pit and a new dining experience by Cowell & Hubbard’s Zack Bruell.
 Dynomite Burgers features sandwiches, milkshakes, wine and beer.